-Specialty coffee is set, and officially became a paint roller g Monday, Coffee instruments underwent a revolution.
-Drip brewing has replaced the electric coffee machine that was once a staple in most American households and accused many coffee connoisseurs of destroying the flavor.
+Speciality coffee was established and officially became the second wave; coffee equipment also underwent a revolution.
+Drip brewing has replaced the electric coffee machine that was once a staple in most American households and accused by many coffee connoisseurs of destroying the flavour.

 The Art and Craft of Coffee – An Enthusiast’s Guide to Selecting, Roasting, and Brewing Exquisite Coffee, Book by Kevin Sinnott | Chapter 1: Knowing Your Coffee Beans

 Helena Coffee Processing & Export in Vietnam | Helena., JSC

 Embarking on a journey from crop to cup, our innovative startup excels in exporting and processing Vietnamese Robusta and Arabica coffee.
 Driven by the mission “Together make a better world,” we aspire to reshape the coffee industry globally.